Swisty/swisty.github.io/README.md

-# Weewooian Calendar
+# Weewoogian Calendar

-The Weewooian calendar is a calendar with the following properties:
+The Weewoogian calendar is a calendar with the following properties:

 - The first day of each month corresponds to the monthly tornado siren tests
 - The days and months are renamed thematically